Ӱԭ

 Home Feelings: Liberal Citizenship and the Canadian Reading Camp Movement

-In (McGill-Queen鈥檚 UP, 2019), I argue that ideas about literacy and literature played key roles in the emergence of settler-defined, liberal citizenship in Canada.
-My most recent book, (forthcoming in the Rethinking Canada In the World series with McGill-Queen鈥檚 UP in 2026) tracks the ways the book, which came to function as a key representative of settler exceptionalism, was used within the context of the development paradigm to express solidarity with newly decolonized nations; to argue for the importance of Canadian leadership in the new international order; and to consolidate settler liberal rule at home.
+In (McGill-Queen’s UP, 2019), I argue that ideas about literacy and literature played key roles in the emergence of settler-defined, liberal citizenship in Canada.
+My most recent book, (published in the Rethinking Canada In the World series with McGill-Queen’s UP in 2026) tracks the ways the book, which came to function as a key representative of settler exceptionalism, was used within the context of the development paradigm to express solidarity with newly decolonized nations; to argue for the importance of Canadian leadership in the new international order; and to consolidate settler liberal rule at home.

-My current research considers what sociologist John Thompson calls 鈥減olarization鈥 in the late-twentieth-century field of anglophone literary production.
-Focusing on Canada, I鈥檓 examining how the concomitant rise of conglomerate publishing and the emergence of largely state-funded small-press publishing in Canada after 1965 (including Indigenous-owned publishing) have shaped the contemporary field of Indigenous literary production.
+My current research considers what sociologist John Thompson calls “polarization” in the contemporary field of literary publishing as this has played out in Canada––the simultaneous consolidation of conglomerate publishing and the emergence of largely state-funded small-press publishing (including Indigenous-owned and -operated publishing) in Canada after 1965.

-I鈥檓 cross-appointed to the School of Canadian Studies; I serve as the Chair of the editorial board of the 杏吧原创 Library Series (published by McGill-Queen鈥檚 University Press); and I鈥檓 interested in collegial governance (I鈥檝e been a faculty Senator since 2023).
-I welcome inquiries about potential supervision from students working in any of the fields I identify under 鈥渞esearch interests.鈥
+I’m cross-appointed to the School of Canadian Studies; I serve as the Chair of the editorial board of the Ӱԭ Library Series (published by McGill-Queen’s University Press); and I’m interested in University governance.
+I welcome inquiries about potential supervision from students working in any of the fields I identify under “research interests.”

 Recent Honours and Awards